COVID-19: Testing for international travel purposesInformation on testing for travel, including testing following recent COVID-19 infection

 COVID-19 testing before travel from the UK

-- Some countries require proof of recent COVID-19 testing for entry (or require travellers to take one or more tests on arrival in the country).
-Check the Foreign, Commonwealth & Development Office (FCDO) foreign travel advice; (see the summary, health and entry requirements sections) and contact the UK-based embassy of the country you are travelling to for more information.
+Some countries require proof of recent COVID-19 testing prior to entry, or require travellers to take one or more tests on arrival.
+Check the Foreign, Commonwealth & Development Office (FCDO) foreign travel advice (see the summary, health, and entry requirements sections).
+The UK-based embassy of the destination country can also be contacted if further details are required.

-- When arranging a test, check the requirements of the country to be travelled to and consider the time it will take to process the test and get the result.
-A charge will be made for testing and any medical certificate confirming a negative COVID-19 test
+When arranging a test, travellers should check the requirements of the country (or countries) they are travelling to and consider the time it will take to process the test and get the result.
+A charge will be made for testing and any medical certificate confirming a negative COVID-19 test.

 COVID-19 testing for return from international travel